Delta 8 THC, or just Delta 8, is a new supplement that hemp brands are making from CBD. But unlike CBD, Delta 8 will make you feel high.

 How is Delta-8 made?
 Is it Safe?

-If you’re new to sensations of feeling high, we recommend you proceed with caution … First, however, we want to address whether these products are safe.
+If you’re new to sensations of feeling high, we recommend you proceed with caution … First, however, we want to address whether these products are safe or FDA approved.

 “It’s not a scary process with a lot of chemicals,” said Lams.
 “It’s really just manipulation of the chemistry through heat and pressure.”